-All of the iconic Manchester United sides of the Premier League era, Pep Guardiola’s recent back-to-back title winners and even Jose Mourinho’s ruthless defensive unit of 2004/05.
+All of the iconic Manchester United sides of the Premier League era, Pep Guardiola’s recent back-to-back title winners, Jurgen Klopp’s Liverpool and even Jose Mourinho’s ruthless defensive unit of 2004/05.
 None of them could go a whole season unbeaten.

-Even so, with 12 draws to their name, Arsene Wenger’s 03/04 history-makers are an unexpectedly popular target for detractors (the kind who’d be quick to remind you their 90-point total that season has been bested no fewer than five times over the 15 years since).
+Even so, with 12 draws to their name, Arsene Wenger’s 03/04 history-makers are an unexpectedly popular target for detractors (the kind who’d be quick to remind you their 90-point total that season has been bested no fewer than six times over the 16 years since).